15 reasons why you should travel to Iceland right now

 It is worth remembering that where is Iceland located, the movement of tectonic plates does not stop, and therefore there is a danger that may be waiting for you on this island.
 Safety should come first in any journey.
 So that you can return here and the best sights of Iceland will please you again with its splendour.
 Good luck to you and take care of yourself!

-Darya was born in 1999 in the Crimea, and for the fifth year already lives in Sevastopol.
-She knows that the Crimea is a real pearl and a treasure trove of historical treasures.
+Darya was born in 1999 in Crimea, and for the fifth year, already lives in Sevastopol.
+She knows that Crimea is a real pearl and a treasure trove of historical treasures.
 She is sure that she still does not know all the secrets of the peninsula.
 She dreams of travelling around the most hidden corners of the planet and believes that it is necessary to start with her home country.
 Above all, Darya loves to write about her short trips and share experiences with others.